thiago4go/dapr-workshop/docs/prerequisites.md

 <summary>Python</summary>

-On your terminal, run:
+In your terminal, run:

 ```bash
 git clone https://github.com/diagrid-labs/dapr-workshop-python.git
 cd dapr-workshop-python
 ```

 Open the `dapr-workshop-python` folder in VSCode.
-If you want to use the devcontainer option, select _Open in Container_ when VSCode shows this message.
+If you want to use the Python devcontainer, select _Open in Container_ when VSCode shows this message.

 If you're not using the devcontainer, install `virtualenv` first: